 So, in the meantime, take your guitar to a good guitar shop and tell them you want “a complete setup, with the lightest strings and lowest action possible, with minimal fret buzz.”
 They’ll know exactly what you mean and, as long as they know their stuff, will be able to have your guitar back to you in 1-2 weeks… playing and sounding as good as it possibly can.

-Do you prefer high action, or low action?
-Or, maybe somewhere in between?
-Let me know in the comments section down below.
+Have you been playing long enough to know whether you prefer high action or low action?
+Or, maybe you’re somewhere in between?
+I’d love to know, so drop me a line in the comments section down below.